+In 2018, we introduced the Pilatus PC-12 fixed wing aircraft, which adds increased versatility for transporting patients faster, further, and with less weather restrictions.
 The Pilatus PC-12 Air Link airplane is operated by Guardian Flight under FAA part 135.
 The PC-12 operates as a Visual Flight Rules (VFR), Instrument Flight Rules (IFR), known icing conditions, day/night program.

-The Air Link aircrafts are equipped with bulk oxygen supply and medical equipment including a suction system; I.V. infusion pumps; ventilator; and monitor, defibrillator, and temporary pacer.
+The Air Link aircrafts are equipped with bulk oxygen supply and medical equipment, including a suction system; I.V. infusion pumps; ventilator; and monitor, defibrillator, and temporary pacer.
 Specialized airway, trauma, and pediatric kits are carried on the helicopter at all times.
-Advance life support supplies, along with additional medications are always available on the aircraft.
+Advance life support supplies, along with additional medications, are always available on the aircraft.

 ETCO2, invasive pressure, temperature, ECG, SpO2, BP, and respirations are monitored continuously on every patient throughout his or her flight.

 Air Link operates 24-hours a day, seven days a week.
 Flight requests may be made via radio contact to Air Link Dispatch/Transfer Center or through the established WATS line at 800-252-2215.